Complete Novelet of Fearsome Mystery

 I followed, noting with relief that the tremendous beams and the supporting

 walls of the main tunnel were free of the repulsive insects.
 But each side

 tunnel seemed to move with a hideous life of its own.
 Now and then flickering

 lights would start and disappear in the murky darkness.

 had been worn into a trough like path by Gribold's ancestors.
 The hollows

-between the stones were filled with puddles of black water that blinked up like evil
+between the stones were filled with puddles of black water that blinked

+the corridor ended.
 Rakor Gribold stood before a huge iron door.
-He fumbled under his thick
+He fumbled

-felt an urge to turn and run.
+the chamber, I felt an urge to turn and run.
 The evil that poured out of

 Then I saw the pit.